 Woods Bar and Brewery and Woods Island Club

 Another new addition to Uptown, Woods is a curious spot.
 The inside of the bar is stark white and almost sterile in its over-design, while the relatively large outdoor seating area is low-key and breezy.
 (Sit outside.)
 The brewery’s beers are likewise a curiosity — Woods is making some of the strangest beers around.
 But they’re delicious.
 Anyone who can put back a Reed’s ginger beer in two minutes will love Woods’ ginger pale ale; it is as much a hoppy pale ale as a ginger-infused drink, but somehow comes out balanced.
 Woods also boasts two mate-infused beers and a rotating assortment of others, like floral, inventive honey beer.
 Pick up some buttery El Porteño empanadas to munch on with your brews.
 We like the mushroom and the ham and cheese options best.
 And if you’re up for a little more adventure, head to Woods’ new Island Club, a “beer beach” and barrel-aging facility on clipper cove.
 It’s got the same beers and empanadas, and lots more sunshine.
-Woods Bar and Brewery is at 1701 Telegraph Ave. (at 17th Street), Oakland.
-Wheelchair accessible.
+Woods Bar and Brewery is at 1701 Telegraph Ave. (at 17th), Oakland.
 Woods Island Club is at 422 Clipper Cove Way, Treasure Island.
-Wheelchair accessible.
-Connect with the bar on Twitter and Instagram.

 “Prizefighter is the best bar near Berkeley hands down — pups allowed, great beers, shuffleboard, great bartenders.
 It’s just the best!” — Nosh reader

 Emeryville’s cocktail bar options are certainly growing, but the city can still feel like a dead zone once all of the Pixar employees and IKEA shoppers head home.
 Prizefighter, however, is almost always bustling.
 It’s a favorite of restaurant industry folks; this writer spent a particularly “memorable” evening tasting what must have been half of the mezcal offerings with a couple of pop-up chefs.
 But Prizefighter is actually great place to not drink too much — the bartenders craft expert low- and no-alcohol highball drinks, and the bar serves a decent round-up of easy-drinking beers.
 Pro-tip?
 Bring in a pizza from Rotten City (it’s across the street) and enjoy it on the patio with your beverage.
-Prizefighter is at 6702 Hollis St. (at 67th Street), Emeryville.
-Wheelchair accessible.
-Connect with the bar on Facebook and Twitter.
+Prizefighter is at 6702 Hollis St. (at 67th), Emeryville.

 This beer and tobacco gathering spot is a gem of a spot about halfway up the hill on Solano Avenue in Albany.
 We’re not sure how many visitors actually call Schmidt’s by its proper name; it’s best known as just “the pub.”
 Schmidt’s sits in a 1920s bungalow and the casual, living room-vibe inside reflects its low-key exterior.
 Unlike just about any other bar around, Schmidt’s sells pipe tobacco at the bar, and you can even smoke it on site.
 (This may be an asset or a liability, depending on your feelings about pipe smoke.)
 The beer selection is solid and unique; you can find a mix of easy-drinking British ales, complex Belgians and local brews on tap and in bottles.
 Pull up an armchair by the fireplace or grab a board game table and hang with the locals.
-Schmidt’s Pub is at 1492 Solano Ave. (between Curtis Street and Santa Fe Avenue), Albany.
+Schmidt’s Pub is at 1492 Solano Ave. (between Curtis and Santa Fe), Albany.
 Not wheelchair accessible.
-Connect with the pub on Facebook.

 The Hotsy Totsy Club